Year 3

 Spelling

 Children will be following the Head-Start spelling programme again this year, with a dedicated spelling lesson each day.
 Please click on the links below to see the spellings we will focus on over the year.
-We are now working on the Summer term.
+We are now working on the Term 3.

 Children will also be encouraged to spell the year 3/4 common exception words, please click on the link below